Canadian patriotic music: Royal anthem

 "God Save the King" is the royal anthem of Canada.
 There are various claims of authorship and several previous songs of similar style, but the first published version of what is almost the present tune appeared in 1744 in Thesaurus Musicus.
 The song has been used in Canada since the era when it was a collection of British colonies and "God Save the King" (or "God Save the Queen" during the reign of a female monarch) was played in honour of the British monarch.
 It has remained in use through Canada's progression to independence, becoming eventually one of the country's two de facto national anthems.
-After "O Canada" was in 1980 proclaimed the national anthem, "God Save the Queen" has been designated as the royal anthem, played in the presence of the Canadian monarch, other members of the Royal Family, and as part of the salute accorded to the Governor General of Canada and provincial lieutenant governors.
+After "O Canada" was in 1980 proclaimed the national anthem, "God Save the King" has been designated as the royal anthem, played in the presence of the Canadian monarch, other members of the Royal Family, and as part of the salute accorded to the Governor General of Canada and provincial lieutenant governors.
 It can also be played on other occasions.

 Provincial anthems

 "Alberta" is the official provincial song of Alberta, adopted in preparation for the province's centennial celebrations in 2005.
 The song was selected following a competition mandated by the Alberta Official Song Act, introduced in the Legislative Assembly of Alberta in May 2001 and passed in November.

 "The Island Hymn" is a provincial anthem of Prince Edward Island.
 The hymn's lyrics were written in 1908 by Lucy Maud Montgomery, with music written by Lawrence W. Watson.
 It was performed for the first time in public on May 22, 1908.
 The manuscript music, dated October 27, 1908, and correspondence relating to it are displayed at Green Gables House, Cavendish.
 The Island Hymn was adopted as the provincial anthem by the legislative assembly on May 7, 2010.
 The Provincial Anthem Act includes a French version of the Island Hymn, adapted by Raymond J. Arsenault of Abram-Village and called L'hymne de l'Île.

 "Ode to Newfoundland" is the official provincial anthem of Newfoundland and Labrador.
 Governor Sir Cavendish Boyle composed it in 1902 as a four-verse poem entitled Newfoundland.
 It was set to the music of British composer Sir Hubert Parry, a personal friend of Boyle, who composed two settings.
-On May 20, 1904, it was chosen as Newfoundland's official national anthem (national being understood as a self-governing Dominion of the British Empire on par with Canada).
+On May 20, 1904, it was chosen as Newfoundland's official national anthem (national as a self-governing Dominion of the British Empire on par with Canada).
 This distinction was dropped when Newfoundland joined Canada in 1949.
 Three decades later, in 1980, the province re-adopted the song as an official provincial anthem.